incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

     end
 end

-Testing the Todos Runner spec resulted in the following error which is expected
+Testing the Todos Runner spec resulted in the following error which was expected

 $ rspec
 RED: